PJ789/Syonara/README.md

 Two 4017 decade counters are used to iterate over the 20 keyboard matrix columns in tandem.

-A 74hc165 shift register is used to read the rows of the matrix, and convert into a serialized byte value, which is read & decoded by firmware.
+A 74hc165 shift register is used to read the rows of the matrix, and convert into a serialized byte value.

+The shift register output is read & decoded by the Syonara firmware.
 (An algorithm in the firmware ensures that there is no misread due to two columns being scanned at the same time).

 ### Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs circuit

 A simple Neopixel strip replaces the original LEDs.
 A piece of insulating tape under the LEDs avoids shorts.

+The Syonara firmware sets the correspondng LED colours for each status indication.

 ### Circuit 3: Keyboard RGB back light circuit

 A simple amplifier circuit to drive the keyboard RGB backlight using transistors or MOSFETs.
 PWM is used to control brightness of each RGB line, allowing colour transition effects.

+The Syonara firmware uses PWM to create RGB colour transition effects.

 ## MCU Pinouts